 The Alta Mira was originally built in the 1880’s as a luxury home, complete with tennis courts.
 It was later converted to a hotel, but was completely destroyed by a fire in 1926.
 The hotel was rebuilt, and in 1954 was bought by William Wachter.
 It was sold in December 2003 and renovated, serving for several years as a 23-room inn before its 2007 conversion to a rehab center.

 For generations this is where families took Mom for a special Mother’s Day brunch to make her feel special, and a place a man would take a woman to dinner to show he was a sophisticated and successful guy.

 Staying here had the same imprimatur as staying in the Four Seasons or the Ritz Carlton in San Francisco has today, even in a small town across the Bay.

 You can still drive by the facility, but it is not open to the public.
 (See map below).

 The images below show the Alta Mira as it appeared in an episode of The Streets of San Francisco TV series with Michael Douglas and Karl Malden in 1973, and a modern shot at a similar angle from a nearby location outside the gates.
+The building behind the uniformed police officer’s head is at the upper left of the modern photo, an angle I had to take due to the gated entry and the plantings obscuring the property from the street The small tree to the right of that building in 1973 now towers over the facility, and the large tree behind the building is gone.
 Click here for more movies and TV shows filmed in Sausalito.